A New Look at Love, Fear and Hope Through Positive Psychology

 Dr. Seligman is vehement in distinguishing and celebrating the work of Positive Psychology as separate from simple self-help.
 It is different in that it is an applied science, in which the same rigorous testing goes on as it would for drug protocols: it uses random assignments, placebos, controls, double-blinds etc., and long-term supervised studies at leading institutions.

-The most exciting claim of Positive Psychology is that rather than focusing life toward battling your weaknesses, you can determine what your highest strengths are and “re-craft your life to suit them.”
+The most exciting claim of Positive Psychology is that rather than focusing life toward battling your weaknesses, you can determine what your highest strengths.
 This is a radical change from thinking that happiness depends on changing what is most wrong with us.